-We sat down with Sheevaun Thatcher the Head of Sales Enablement and Training at RingCentral to talk about sales enablement, sales playbooks and salespeople.
+We sat down with Sheevaun Thatcher the Head of Global Sales and Growth Enablement at RingCentral to talk about sales enablement, sales playbooks and salespeople.
 Here is her interview.

 Elay: How did you get into sales enablement?